Focus (Ariana Grande song): Background and release

-"Focus" was written by Grande, Savan Kotecha, Peter Svensson and its producers, Ilya Salmanzadeh and Max Martin.
-Serban Ghenea mixed the song, aided by John Hands.
+"Focus" was written by Savan Kotecha, Peter Svensson, Grande and Ilya.
+It was produced by Max Martin and Ilya.
+Serban Ghenea mixed the song, assisted by John Hanes.
 Grande began working on a new material for her third studio album in May 2015, posting details about the project on social media and in conversations with the public.
 The album was originally entitled Moonlight.
 The singer posted an unfocused picture of herself on her Instagram page in July 2015 with the caption "Focus", calling it a "hint".
 A video released in September 2015 by iHeartMedia Music Summit demonstrated that Grande, Republic Records CEO Monte Lipman and her manager, Charlie Walk, played the song to the approval of the Republic Records staff.

 Grande announced the single during her September 15, 2015 appearance on The Tonight Show Starring Jimmy Fallon, with a release date of October 30.
 She began posting snippets of the song's lyrics, video and audio previews and pixelated versions of the single's cover in early October on Instagram and Twitter, and unveiled "Focus"' cover art on October 14.
 A week before the song's release date, A 15-second snippet of the track was used in a commercial for Ari by Ariana Grande, the singer's debut fragrance.
 "Focus" was digitally released worldwide on October 30, 2015, and was added to hot adult contemporary playlists in the United States on November 2.
 It was later released to American and Italian contemporary hit radio stations on November 3 and 6 respectively.
 "Focus" was released as a maxi single in Japan on December 4, with regular version containing a mini-calendar and a mini-poster, whilst deluxe edition containing a poster and an A7-sized notebook.

 Removal from Dangerous Woman

-The song was originally intended to be the lead single of Grande's then-unnamed third studio album.
+The song was originally intended to be the lead single of Grande's then-named third studio album, Moonlight.
 Republic Records later told Billboard that the track had been removed from the album's standard edition and that the lead single will be changed to "Dangerous Woman".
 The song was moved to the album's Japan edition as a bonus track.
 Vulture editor Dee Locket explained that "Focus" was not included on the album's final cut because the song's rollout was not "remembered as a success – it was calculated to a fault, too polished for a time when pop's biggest stars, particularly its women, were letting their flaws bleed into the music."